preciofishbone/OmniaDocsG2/_build/html/_sources/blocks/general-block-settings/index.rst.txt

 You can add as many Targeting Properties for a block as is needed, this way.
 To remove a target, just click the X.

-Advanced
+Custom CSS
 ***********
 For some blocks you can use Custom CSS settings.
-You then use this tab.
+You then use this option:

 .. image:: layout-css-new2.png